Adélard Joseph Boucher: Early life and education

-Born in Maskinongé, Quebec, Boucher's parents died in 1845 when he was 10 years old.
+Born in Maskinongé, then in Lower Canada, Boucher's parents died in 1845 when he was 10 years old.
 He spent the next six years living and studying at the St. Joseph's College and Mother Seton Shrine in Emmitsburg, Maryland.
 He was particularly influenced by his music teacher at the school, Henry Dielman, who instructed him in the organ, piano, flute, violin, and singing.
 He then was a pupil at the Séminaire d'Issy-les-Moulineaux near Paris where his foster father, Antoine LaRocque, enrolled him in September 1851.
 In March 1852, he became a novitiate in the Society of Jesus in Amiens.
 He returned to Canada the following August where he continued to spend time with the Jesuits for the next six months.

 Early career

 Although interested in the religious life, Boucher eventually decided to abandon this career path in order to pursue other interests.
 After studying law, he became an employee of the Montreal and Bytown Railway where he was later appointed the company's secretary-treasurer in 1854.
 From 1855 to 1858 he worked for the Commission seigneuriale as a registrar.
 He then worked for the Trust & Loan Co. as a broker from 1855 to 1859.

 During the 1850s, Boucher spent time studying genealogy, music, and numismatics, all of which remained lifelong interests.
-He taught part-time at the Collège Sainte-Marie de Montréal and the school at the Villa-Maria Convent as in instructor in piano and voice.
+He taught part-time at the Collège Sainte-Marie de Montréal and the school at the Villa-Maria Convent as an instructor in piano and voice.
 In 1853 he was appointed organist at St. Patrick's Basilica, Montreal where he remained until 1858 when he was appointed to the same position at Saint-Pierre Church.
 At Saint-Pierre he founded and directed a choir school.
-In 1860 he founded the Société Ste-Cécile in 1860.
+In 1860 he founded the Société Ste-Cécile.
 That same year he became organist at Saint-Jacques Cathedral, later adding the role of choirmaster to his responsibilities there in 1865.

 In 1862, Boucher founded the Société de numismatique de Montréal, serving as the organization's first president.
 He sold his collection of more than 1,700 coins in 1866.
 In 1863, he founded the short-lived monthly magazine Les Beaux-Arts with a Mr Manseau and Gustave Smith.
 In 1866, he founded the monthly periodical Le Canada Musical which was first published from 1 September 1866 to 1 August 1867 and later from 1 May 1875 to 1 April 1881.
 He also founded the Orphéon canadien and the Société Mozart in Montreal.